 We all have small haemorrhoids!
-These are the anal equivalent of lips around your mouth and are designed to keep the contents of the gut inside the bowel / mouth!!
+These are the anal equivalent of lips around your mouth, being designed to prevent leakage outside the bowel.
 Haemorrhoids become a problem if they become excessively enlarged.
 This can lead to bleeding and in more severe cases, prolapse.

-The exact cause of haemorrhoids is unknown; contributing factors include ageing, constipation / diarrhoea influenced by diet, faulty bowel function, prolonged straining bowel movement or pregnancy
+The exact cause of haemorrhoids is unknown; contributing factors include ageing, diet-related constipation/diarrhoea, faulty bowel function, prolonged straining, and pregnancy.

 Haemorrhoids and their symptoms are one of the most common afflictions in the world.
 They can occur at any age and affect both men and women.

 Although rarely fatal, they can be painful, embarrassing and disabling.
-Haemorrhoids are graded by degree of prolapse and this grading determines the most appropriate treatment method.
+Haemorrhoids are graded by degree of prolapse; the grading determines the most appropriate treatment method.

-Third degree haemorrhoids are those which have prolapsed and cannot be returned inside despite attempts to reduce them.
-Sometimes haemorrhoids can prolapse acutely and become strangulated.
+Fourth degree – those which are larger and which cannot be pushed back inside.
 This results in marked pain and swelling of the haemorrhoid.

-The majority of first degree and some second degree haemorrhoids can be treated in the surgical outpatient clinic without the need for general anaesthetic.
-In these cases, it is possible to apply a small rubber band onto the haemorrhoid to cut off its blood supply and thus shrink it back to its normal size (some surgeons prefer to inject phenol (an irritant) into the haemorrhoid to achieve the same effect).
-Only the most severe cases require general anaesthetic surgery.
+The majority of first degree, and some second degree, haemorrhoids can be treated in the surgical outpatient clinic without the need for general anaesthetic.
+In these cases, it is possible to apply a small rubber band onto the haemorrhoid to cut off its blood supply and thus shrink it back to its normal size (some surgeons prefer to inject the irritant phenol into the haemorrhoid to achieve the same effect).
+Only the most severe cases require surgery under general anaesthetic.

 Conventional treatment methods include: